s-Nick/oneAPI-spec/source/elements/oneMath/source/domains/lapack/getri_batch.rst

   Scratchpad memory to be used by routine for storing intermediate results.

 scratchpad_size
   Size of scratchpad memory as a number of floating point elements of type ``T``.
-Size should not be less than the value returned by the Strided API of the :ref:`onemkl_lapack_getri_batch_scratchpad_size` function.
+Size should not be less than the value returned by the Strided API of the :ref:`onemath_lapack_getri_batch_scratchpad_size` function.

 .. container:: section